shaovoon/shaovoon/README.md

 Hi there,

 I am a C++ developer from Singapore!
 Over the years, I made a couple of C++ April Fool posts at my blog.
-The next amazing thing is there are people visit my blog everyday just to read my April Fool posts.
+The next amazing thing is there are people visit my blog everyday just to read my April Fool posts even when I did not advertise them for the 1st 3 years.
 Sad thing is my C++ blog reduced to joke blog.

 Hope you like them!
 Let me know your comments!